ng-apimock/test-application/README.md

 # test-application
-ng-apimock test application used for testing clients
+ng-apimock test-application used for testing clients